Limerr857/Application_suite/README.md

 #### Image Of The Day (IOTD):
 Presents an new image every day from the `image` folder.
 Use the folder already created or edit the source code and make your own!
 The program supports most filetypes and a practically infinite amount of images.
+Images not in the 16:9 aspect ratio will be stretched or squished.

 To add more images: copy the images you want to add into the `image` folder.